 Sony also offers a line of advanced amateur crop sensor cameras.
 These also use the E-mount system.
 This makes them attractive backup cameras.
 That’s because they use the same lenses as their full frame cousins.

 But the APS-C bodies are not simply watered-down versions of the full frame systems.
 Sony often includes its best features in the crop sensor bodies.
-This is the case with the Sony a6600, released in November 2019.
+This is the case with the Sony a6700, released in July 2023.

 It is easy to get overwhelmed by Sony’s mirrorless camera offerings.
 Comparing the Sony a7 II with the flagship Sony a1 is unreasonable.
 You can buy four of these bodies for one Alpha 1.

 But is it still worth buying the a7 II with the upgraded a7 III and a7 IV on the market?
-Read on to find out.
+We think it is, but read on to find out why.

 The Sony a7 II is a general-purpose, semi-professional camera.
 It is for the advanced amateur.
 It’s for those looking for an entry-level full frame camera.
 The availability of newer versions of this camera reduces the price.